Parasitic wasps are small, even minute mini-wasps that control pests including many garden pests.

 Parasitic wasps range in size from 1/100 to ¾ inch long.
 They vary in shape and coloration but have a notable narrow “waist” between the thorax and abdomen and long thread-like antennae.
 The larval stages usually do the most damage to pest insects developing inside or outside the hosts then chewing the host for food.
 This is called “host feeding” and reduces the population of host pest insects.

-Parasitic wasps are noticeably seen victimizing tomato hornworms; their egg-like white cocoons are seen travelling on the backs of hornworms—the host has already been parasitized by the wasp larvae and is near death or will not be able to pupate.
+Parasitic wasps are noticeably seen victimizing tomato hornworms; their egg-like white cocoons are seen traveling on the backs of hornworms—the host has already been parasitized by the wasp larvae and is near death or will not be able to pupate.

 Parasitic wasps are attracted to the garden by an ample supply of water—a shallow birdbath or garden pond will do, and a good supply of nectar—plant alyssum, dill, cilantro, parsley, and yarrow–and host insects to feed on.